Scheer

 Since the real estate business is still quite a young discipline in the financial sector, there are also comparatively few legal requirements and controls.
 The increased interest among financial institutions and the resulting large amounts invested are also highly susceptible to crises and can suffer heavy damage in case of a risk event.
 While detailed regulations have applied to the credit approval process for some time now, for example, there were no separate guidelines for real estate transactions.
 They have now been introduced as part of the 7th amendment to MaRisk in the form of a new model, BTO 3.

-Content and significance of the requirements
+Content and Significance of the Requirements

 Like the other topics involved with MaRisk, the new section also establishes guidelines.
 In other words, the banks are given a framework within which they can act.
 The aim is to define lean, principled rules for the organizational structure and the processes.
 Requirements of the lending business are also applied on a large scale to the requirements of the real estate business.
 The new rules will ensure that investments are preceded by a well-founded valuation and risk analysis and that portfolio properties are monitored.